sdoste/MyBank_SergioDoste/README.md

 This method populates the database with several users an creates some accounts.
 The annotation "@PostConstruct" should be commented out or deleted after executing the app, otherwise it will create repeated users and accounts.
 In other words, it should be executed only once.
-            This method populates the database with several users an creates some accounts.
-The annotation "@PostConstruct" should be commented out or deleted after executing the app, otherwise it will create repeated users and accounts.
-In other words, it should be executed only once.